Spaces Related to Virtual Artin Groups: The BEER space TEXT

 As seen in Proposition \ref{uchi}, since $u\in \W_{\cX}$ is $(\emptyset,R_{\cY})$-minimal (and thus, $(\emptyset,R_{\cZ})$-minimal) we get that $u(o_{\cY})=o_{u(\cY)}$ and $u(o_{\cZ})=o_{u(\cZ)}$.
 Therefore, we get $u^{-1}\circ\tau(o_{u(\cZ)}-o_{u(\cY)})\circ u=\tau(u^{-1}u(o_{\cZ}-o_{\cY}))=\tau(o_{\cZ}-o_{\cY})$.
 In Equation \ref{eqchi}, we can cancel the sequence $u^{-1}\circ u$ in the middle and rewrite the entire equation as $\Lambda^l_{uv(\cZ)}\circ f_{uv(\cZ)}\circ uv\circ \tau(o_{\cZ}-o_{\cY})\circ v^{-1}\circ\tau(o_{\cY}-o_{\cX})\circ u^{-1}$.
 Now, exploiting the fact that $v^{-1}$, being an element of $\W_{\cY}$, commutes with the translation $\tau(o_{\cY}-o_{\cX})$, we can rewrite the restriction of $\chi^k_{u,\cY,\cX}$ to $F(uv,\cZ,\cX)$ as $\Lambda^l_{uv(\cZ)}\circ f_{uv(\cZ)}\circ uv\circ \tau(o_{\cZ}-o_{\cY})\circ \tau(o_{\cY}-o_{\cX})\circ v^{-1}u^{-1}$, which simplifies to $\Lambda^l_{uv(\cZ)}\circ f_{uv(\cZ)}\circ \tau(uv(o_{\cZ}-o_{\cX}))$ and coincides with $\chi^k_{uv,\cZ,\cX}$.

 \end{proof}

-Therefore, the BEER complex $\Omega(\Gamma)$ is well defined, and for $\Gamma=A_{n-1}$ it coincides with the space $\Omega_n$ defined in Subsection \ref{originalBEERspace}.
-We can now proceed to study its fundamental group.
-To compute the $\pi_1$, as usual, we will chose a spanning tree $T$ in the 1-skeleton $\Omega^1(\Gamma)$, a generator of the group for each edge $e$ in $\Omega^1(\Gamma)$ and we will add the relations $e=1$ for all $e$ in $T$.
-Then, for every 2-cell in $\Omega^2(\Gamma)$ with (oriented) boundary $e_1 \cdots e_k$, we add the relation $e_1 \cdots e_k=1$.\\ We want to show that this presentation coincides with the one of the pure virtual Artin group $\PVA[\Gamma]$ given in \cite{BellParThiel}, which we recalled it in Theorem \ref{prespva}.
-We adopt here the notations already used in Section \ref{virtualartingroups}, Equation \ref{betakappa}. \\
+Therefore, the BEER complex $\Omega(\Gamma)$ is well-defined.
+In Subsection \ref{eqialityofspaces} we show that, for $\Gamma=A_{n-1}$, $\Omega(\Gamma)$ coincides with the space $\Omega_n$ described in Subsection \ref{originalBEERspace}. \\ \\ We now proceed to study the fundamental group of the generalized BEER complex $\Omega(\Gamma)$.\\ We aim to show that the presentation of $\pi_1(\Omega(\Gamma))$ coincides with the one of the pure virtual Artin group $\PVA[\Gamma]$ given in \cite{BellParThiel}, which we recalled in Theorem \ref{prespva}.
+We adopt here the notation already used in Section \ref{virtualartingroups}, Equation \ref{betakappa}. \\ \begin{thm} Let $\Gamma$ be a Coxeter graph, $\PVA[\Gamma]$ its associated pure virtual Artin group, and $\Omega(\Gamma)$ the BEER space.
+Then